Edinburgh Comedy Awards: Sponsorship

 From their inception in 1981 until 2005 the awards were sponsored by mineral water brand Perrier, during which time they were known as the Perrier Comedy Awards.
 Sponsorship then passed to the Scottish-based bank Intelligent Finance and for 2006, the first year of their involvement, the awards were known as the if.comeddies, changing to the if.comedy awards for 2007 and 2008.

 In March 2009 Intelligent Finance announced it would not be renewing its sponsorship deal.
 The 2009 awards were known as the Edinburgh Comedy Award, sponsored by AbsoluteRadio.co.uk.
 From 2010 until 2015 the awards were sponsored by Foster's Lager.

 From 2016 the awards have been sponsored by lastminute.com until 2019 when Dave began to sponsor the awards.

 For 2023, each award currently has a separate sponsor, being sponsored by Sky TV, DLT Entertainment and The Victoria Wood Foundation, respectively.

 2024 saw DLT Entertainment expand its sponsorship to include both the DLT Entertainment Newcomer Award as well as The Don and Eleanor Taffner Best Comedy Show.

+In 2026, both the Best Comedy Show award and Panel Prize were sponsored by Audible and the Best Newcomer award was sponsored by the Taffner Family.

 In order to avoid confusion due to the frequency of name changes, past winners are now often said to have won "the Eddie", a popular colloquial term for the award, rather than referring to a specific year's sponsor.